-Through these programmes, BRIO brings together the skills of researchers from a wide range of fields who are involved, beyond biology, in cancer research:
+Through those programmes, BRIO calls on the skills of researchers in a wide range of fields involved in the fight against cancer :

-BRIO participates in the structuring of the cancer research community in Bordeaux and Nouvelle-Aquitaine, namely the Oncosphere project.
+BRIO plays a role in structuring the cancer research community in Bordeaux and Nouvelle Aquitaine, which is currently reflected by the Oncosphere project.